 Students in this course will be expected to comply with the University of Pittsburgh's Policy on Academic Integrity.
 Any student suspected of violating this obligation for any reason during the semester will be required to participate in the procedural process, initiated at the instructor level, as outlined in the University Guidelines on Academic Integrity.
 This may include, but is not limited to, the confiscation of the examination of any individual suspected of violating University Policy.
 Furthermore, no student may bring any unauthorized materials to an exam, including dictionaries and programmable calculators.

 To learn more about Academic Integrity, visit the Academic Integrity Guide for an overview of the topic.
-For hands-on practice, complete the Understanding and Avoiding Plagiarism tutorial.
-A minimum sanction of a zero score for the quiz or exam will be imposed on students violating this policy.
+For hands- on practice, complete the Academic Integrity Modules.